GOING TO GET MARRIED AGAIN AND AGAIN

 A few people clapped.
 Ray’s speeches were always noted for their brevity.

-Dick turned to Tucker who might have been ‘Best Man.’
+Dick turned to Tucker who might have been ‘Best Man,’ if he'd shut up about Lydia.
 Dick mouthed, ‘say something.’

 Thirty years of friendship.
 High School.
 The Marine Corps.
 Two previous wives.

 Tucker raised his hand.
 Reverend Luste stood stunned.
 Dick stifled a smile.

 Reverend Luste moved Dick aside and glared at Tucker.
 "Do you have an objection to these proceedings?"